 Slippery Elm powder.
 Most of us have heard of it before.
 Good for the gut.
-Helps with diarrhoea Put it in a smoothie.
-Blah, blah, blah.
+Helps with diarrhoea.
+Put it in a smoothie.
+And so on.

 Slippery Elm inner bark is a prebiotic food.
 It feeds the good guys in the gut.
 It's chock full of mucilage which the gut bacteria love.
 Sounds gross, doesn't it?
 It contains vitamins K, E, & P and minerals such as iron, calcium, selenium, iodine, copper, zinc, and some potassium.